Inspirational-Creations/Inspirational-Creations.github.io/README.md

 * `title`: The title of the product
 * `price`: The displayed price of the product.
 Put it in with a dollar sign and cent values for consistency.
 * `image`: This is the image that is displayed next to the product.
 (Currently, only one image is supported).
 This property has two *sub-properties*:
     * `src`: This is how the program knows what image to use.
 If you simply put a file name (such as "product.jpg"), it will pull the file of that name from the `public/product-imgs/` folder.
 If you give it a link to an image (such as https://example.com/product.jpg), it will get the image from that URL.
+Also, note that you can use any sized image you want, but it will be cropped to square in the product card.
+The full image *will* be shown on the product page.
     * `alt`: If the image cannot be displayed, this text will be displayed instead.
 It should describe what is in the image.
 This is useful in case the image can't load, or if a blind person who can't see the images uses the site.
 * `category`: Make this whatever you want.
 All products that have the same value for `category` will be automatically grouped together in a category page (so people can look at just tumblers, for example).